Luu-Duc-Toan/RemoteUtilities/README.md

 # Remote Utilities
-Remote Utilities is a powerful and user-friendly remote desktop software that allows you to connect to and control computers remotely
+Remote Utilities is a powerful and user-friendly remote desktop software that allows you to connect to and control window computers remotely

 # Table of Contents
 1. [Installation](#installation)